Monday, November 27, 2017

 one God, for ever and ever.
 Amen.

-• In today’s Gospel Jesus weaves the praise of a poor widow who knows how to share more than the rich.
+• In today’s Gospel, Jesus weaves the praise of a poor widow who knows how to share more than the rich.
 Many poor people today do the same.
 People say: “The poor do not let the poor starve to death”.
-But, some times, even this is not possible.
+But sometimes even this is not possible.
 A woman who went to live out in the country in the periphery of a city in Brazil, in Paraiba, said: “In the country the people are poor, but they always have something to share with the poor who knock at their door.
 Now that I am here in the city, when I see a poor person who knocks on the door, I hide because I feel ashamed, because I have nothing in the house to share with him!”
-On one side, there are rich people who have everything but do not know how to share; on the other side, there are poor people who have hardly anything, but who want to share the little they have.
+On one side, there are rich people who have everything but do not know how to share and on the other side, there are poor people who have hardly anything but who want to share the little they have.

-• At the beginning, in the Church, the great majority the first Christian communities, were formed by poor people.
+• At the beginning, in the Church, the great majority of the first Christian communities were formed by poor people.
 (1 Co 1, 26).
-After a short time, well- to-do people also entered these communities, and this caused several problems.
-The social tensions which were present in the Roman Empire began to appear also in the life of the communities.
-That manifested itself, for example, when they met together to celebrate the supper (1Co 11, 20-22), or when they held the meeting (Jm 2, 1-4).
-This is why, the teaching of the act of the widow was very actual, both for them as well as for us today.
+After a short time, well- to-do people also entered these communities and this caused several problems.
+The social tensions which were present in the Roman Empire began to appear in the life of the communities.
+For example, it manifested itself when they met together to celebrate the supper (1Co 11, 20-22), or when they held a meeting (Jm 2, 1-4).
+This is why the teaching of the act of the widow was very meaningful, both for them as well as for us today.

 • Luke 21, 1-2: The widow’s mite.
-Jesus was before the treasure in the Temple and observed people who put their offering into the treasury.
-The poor put in a few pennies, the rich offerings of great value.
-The Treasury of the Temple received much money.
+Jesus was near the treasury in the temple and observed people who put in their offering.
+The poor put in a few pennies, the rich put in offerings of great value.
+The treasury of the temple received much money.
 All gave something for the maintenance of the worship, to support the clergy and for the preservation of the building.
 Part of this money was used to help the poor, because at that time there was no social security.
 The poor lived at the mercy of public charity.
 The persons who had the greatest needs were the orphans and the widows.
-They depended for everything on the charity of others, but even in this way, they tried to share with others the little that they had.
-Thus, a very poor widow put her offering into the treasury of the Temple; just two pennies!
+They depended on the charity of others for everything, but even in this way, they tried to share with others the little that they had.
+Thus, a very poor widow put her offering into the treasury of the temple of just two pennies!

 • Luke 21, 3-4: The comment of Jesus.
 Which is worth more: the few pennies of the widow or the great amount of the rich?
 According to the majority, the money of the rich was more useful for charity, than the few pennies of the widow.
-For example, the disciples thought that the problem of the people could be resolved only with much money.
-On the occasion of the multiplication of the loaves, they had suggested to buy bread to feed the people (Lk 9, 13; Mk 6, 37).
-Philip succeeded in saying: “Two-hundred denarii of bread are not sufficient even for everyone to have a piece of bread” (Jn 6, 7).
+For example, the disciples thought that the problems of the people could be resolved only with much money.
+On the occasion of the multiplication of the loaves, they had suggested buying bread to feed the people (Lk 9, 13; Mk 6, 37).
+Philip succeeded in saying: “Two-hundred denarii of bread are not even enough for everyone to have a piece of bread” (Jn 6, 7).
 In fact, for anyone who thinks like that, the two pennies of the widow do not serve for anything.
 But Jesus says: “I tell you truly, this poor widow has put in more than any of them.”
-Jesus has diverse criteria.
-Calling the attention of the disciples on the act of the widow, he teaches them and us where we have to look for the manifestation of God’s will: in the poor and in sharing.
-This is a very important criterion: “In fact all these have put in money they could spare, but she in her poverty has put in all she had to live on”.
+Jesus has a different criteria.
+Calling the attention of the disciples to the act of the widow, He teaches them and us where we have to look for the manifestation of God’s will: in the poor and in sharing.
+This is a very important criteria: “In fact all these have put in money they could spare, but she in her poverty has put in all she had to live on”.

 4) Personal questions

-• Which are the difficulties and the joys that you find in your life in practicing solidarity and sharing with others?
+• What difficulties and joys do you find in practicing solidarity and sharing with others?

 • How is it that the two pennies of the widow can be worth more than the large amounts of the rich?
 Which is the message of this text for us today?